 I am the External Examiner for the BA (Hons) Career Musician and MA Music Entrepreneur courses at WaterBear College of Music, Falmouth University, UK.

 I am also a professional member of the Swiss Society for Music Medicine, the International Judo Research Unit (iDojo) at the University of Hertfordshire, the Society for Education and Music Psychology Research (SEMPRE), and of the British Association for Sport & Exercise Sciences (BASES).

 My musical background is as a professional drummer (current; The Frog Princess - Punked, previous; Rantipoles, Gertrude, Right Said Fred, Altered Images).
 I also hold black belts in two martial arts; Danzan Ryu Ju Jitzu and WTF Tae Kwon Do.

 Recent Projects: My postdoctoral research (2016-2018) was conducted at the University of Hertfordshire.
 It focused on the different effects of auditory cues (music and metronomes) on synchronization and entrainment of different types of movements for people with Parkinson`s.

 Academic Background: I completed an MSc.
-(Music, Mind and Brain) and Ph.D. (supervised by Professor Pam Heaton and Dr Alice Jones Bartoli) at Goldsmiths.
-Prior to that I taught artist development at the British & Irish Modern Music Institute (BIMM) and worked as professional drummer and drum teacher in the UK.
+(Music, Mind and Brain) and Ph.D. (supervised by Professor Pam Heaton and Dr Alice Jones Bartoli) also at Goldsmiths.
+My thesis investigated the cognitive, behavioural and socio-emotional effects of becoming and being a musician in children and adults.
+Prior to academia, I taught artist development at the British & Irish Modern Music Insitute (BIMM) and worked as professional drummer and drum teacher in the UK.